chef/chef-web-docs/chef_master/source/upgrade_server_ha_v2.rst

 Chef Backend 1.x to 2.x Upgrade
 =====================================================

-Upgrading from Chef Backend 1.x to Chef Backend 2.x requires full cluster downtime.
+.. warning:: Upgrading from Chef Backend 1.x to Chef Backend 2.x requires full cluster downtime.

 #.
-Find the leader node using the :code:`chef-backend-ctl
-   cluster-status` command.
-The leader is the node with the **Role** of **leader**.
-For example, in the following output backend-1 is leader:
+Identify the node with the **leader** role using the ``chef-backend-ctl cluster-status`` command:

    .. code-block:: none